Skip to main content

 6. Those acquired by exchange or conversion, unless applicable to the regime provided for in Chapter VII of Title VII of this Law.

-Market value will be understood to be that which had been agreed between independent parties.
+Market value shall be understood as that which would have been agreed between independent parties.
 To determine this value, the methods provided for in article 18.4 of the aforementioned LIS will be applied.

-Taxpayers involved in the operations referred to in the previous letters must include in the keys [00347] (increases) and [00348] (decreases), completing, where appropriate, their corresponding breakdown boxes, the adjustments derived from applying the following rules :
+Taxpayers involved in the operations referred to in the previous letters must include in keys [00347] (increases) and [00348] (decreases), completing, where appropriate, their corresponding breakdown boxes, the adjustments derived from applying the following rules:

-• The transferring entity must integrate into its tax base the difference between the market value of the transferred elements and their tax value.
+• The transferring entity must include in its tax base the difference between the market value of the transferred items and their tax value.

-• The partners of said entity will integrate into their tax base the difference between the market value of the participation received and the tax value of the canceled participation.
+• The partners of said entity will include in their tax base the difference between the market value of the participation received and the tax value of the participation cancelled.

 Note:

-Market value will be understood to be that which would have been agreed under normal market conditions between independent parties, and any of the methods provided for in article 18.4 of the LIS may be accepted.
+Market value shall be understood as that which would have been agreed upon under normal market conditions between independent parties, and any of the methods provided for in article 18.4 of the LIS may be admitted.